LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab7-4.png)

 ### Use Fabric for automation
+We will bscially convert the command lines we use in lab6 to fabric by wrapping with c.run() and c.sudo(), some commands will use "-y" for automatically answering yes to the prompt because we are automating.

 Write a python script where you first need to automate the setup of a Python 3 virtual environment, nginx and a Django app within the EC2 instance you just created.
 Then, you should run the Django development server on port 8000 in the background.